Before I start writing about walking on Arran I feel I need to let you know a little bit about why I love it so much there.

 Looking back towards Blackwaterfoot we noticed this unusual rock formation along the coastline.

-This is Drumadoon Point, home to the remains of an Iron Age fort.
-There’s a narrow path that runs right along it taking you back to Blackwaterfoot.
+The top of Drumadoon was home to the remains of an Iron Age fort.
+There’s a rocky path that runs along the bottom taking you back to Blackwaterfoot.

 Along the way we saw many pebbles and rocks stacked on top of each other like standing rocks.

-They looked very mystical but it must have been ‘others’ that placed them this way.
+They looked very mystical at the time, but it must have been ‘others’ that placed them this way.
 I attempted to make a small tower too, but it was actually quite difficult to stop them from falling over!
+Just be careful they don’t fall on you.

 When we eventually reached our destination we saw many caves not just the King’s Cave.
 I was feeling excited and daring so off I went to explore.